-Diabetes is a metabolic disorder characterized by issues with the body’s use of insulin.
-There are differing types of diabetes, classified on how the body responds to insulin, such as failing to secrete enough insulin not responding appropriately to the insulin that is produced.
-Since insulin is needed by the body to convert glucose into energy, these failures result in abnormally high levels of glucose accumulating in the blood.
+Diabetes is a metabolic disorder which occurs with the body’s improper use of insulin.
+Because insulin is needed by the body to convert glucose into energy, these failures result in abnormally high levels of glucose accumulating in the blood.

-Diabetes may be a result of other conditions such as genetic syndromes, chemicals, drugs, malnutrition, infections, viruses, or other illnesses.
+Diabetes may also be a result of other medical conditions including:

 Gestational diabetes occurs in pregnant women who have not had diagnosed diabetes in the past.
 It results in the inability to use the insulin that is present and usually disappears after delivery.
 Gestational diabetes may be controlled with diet, exercise and attention to weight gain.
 Women with gestational diabetes may be at higher risk for type 2 diabetes later in life.